rsocket/rsocket/Protocol.md

 Upon sending a CANCEL, the stream is terminated on the Requester.

-Upon receiving a COMPLETE or ERROR, the stream is terminated on the Requester.
+Upon receiving a COMPLETE or ERROR[APPLICATION_ERROR|REJECTED|INVALID], the stream is terminated on the Requester.

-Upon sending a COMPLETE or ERROR, the stream is terminated on the Responder.
+Upon sending a COMPLETE or ERROR[APPLICATION_ERROR|REJECTED|INVALID], the stream is terminated on the Responder.

 <a name="stream-sequences-channel"></a>
 ### Request Channel